AlJohri/outlook-apple-calendar-sync/README.md

 # outlook-apple-calendar-sync

-This script will synchronize Outlook Calendar with Apple Calendar.
+This script will synchronize your Outlook Calendar with Apple Calendar.

 ## Quickstart